tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - https://www.linkedin.com
 - https://github.com and/or https://pages.github.com
 - https://wordpress.com or similar
-- people.rit.edu (the banjo.rit.edu server)
+- https://people.rit.edu (the banjo.rit.edu server)

 This semester, for this class, you will create and publish a portfolio of your work to people.rit.edu.
 Read below for details.